dxw/playbook/src/staff-handbook/pay-pension-and-benefits/pay.md

 permalink: /:path/:basename/
 ---

+## Changes to your details

+Please tell us promptly if your name, address, telephone number, next of kin details or banking details change and keep those details up to date in [Breathe](https://login.breathehr.com/login).

 ## Purpose

 The purpose of the dxw pay policy is to give us a framework to pay salaries at the highest level we can, in the fairest way possible and in the most sustainable way for the long-term commercial health of the business.
-Alongside our mission and values, and the way we look after and develop our teams, it’s an important part of us being able to attract and retain great people.
+Alongside our mission and [values](/who-we-are/#our-values), and the way we look after and develop our teams, it’s an important part of us being able to attract and retain great people.

 ## Principles

 The following principles underpin the policy:

-- Transparency
+- transparency
-- Parity amongst similar roles
+- parity amongst similar roles
-- Equality of pay for those with the same role
+- equality of pay for those with the same role
-- Clear levels of responsibility and accountability
+- cear levels of responsibility and accountability
-- Clear career progression
+- clear career progression

 ## How the policy works